Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Moderate to Challenging Difficulty

-This epic trek combines two of the most incredible trails in Peru.
-You get to enjoy the highlights of the off-the-beaten-path Ancascocha Trek and the amazing 2-day Inca Trail, famous worldwide.
-You’ll spend the first three days away from the crowds and enjoying the rustic Andes.
-You’ll be away from the typical tourist trails and be amazed by the astounding mountain views all around.
-We’ll pass by remote communities who still live and work off the land as they have done for many generations.
+This fantastic journey combines two of the most impressive trails in Peru.
+You'll enjoy the best of both in an off-the-beaten-path route: the Ancascocha Trek and the 2-day Short Inca Trail.
+During the first three days, you’ll be far from the crowds, taking in the rugged beauty of the Andes.
+You'll stay away from the typical tourist trails and be amazed by the breathtaking mountain views surrounding you.
+We’ll walk through remote communities that still work and live off the land, just as they have for generations.

-This epic trek combines two of the most incredible trails in Peru.
-You get to enjoy the highlights of the off-the-beaten-path Ancascocha Trek and the amazing 2-day Inca Trail, famous worldwide.
-You’ll spend the first three days away from the crowds and enjoying the rustic Andes.
-You’ll be away from the typical tourist trails and be amazed by the astounding mountain views all around.
-We’ll pass by remote communities who still live and work off the land as they have done for many generations.
+This fantastic journey combines two of the most impressive trails in Peru.
+You'll enjoy the best of both in an off-the-beaten-path route: the Ancascocha Trek and the 2-day Short Inca Trail.
+During the first three days, you’ll be far from the crowds, taking in the rugged beauty of the Andes.
+You'll stay away from the typical tourist trails and be amazed by the breathtaking mountain views surrounding you.
+We’ll walk through remote communities that still work and live off the land, just as they have for generations.

 Discover More